eth-educators/eth-docker-docs/README.md

 ## Installation

 1. Clone this repository.
 2. Enter the newly cloned repo and enter the ` website` directory.
 3. Issue the command `npm ci`
 4. Wait for the installation process to complete.

+## Version update

+1. Enter the `website` directory in this repo
+2. Update `package.json` if the Docusaurus major version changed
+3. Run `npm update`
+4. Check that the website will still load with `npm start`

 ## Running the development server

+> Do this every time the `website/docs` directory had changes, to ensure there are no breaking changes such as outdated links

 1. From within the `website` directory, run the local web server using `yarn start` or `npm start`.
 2. Load the example site at http://localhost:3000 if it did not already open automatically.
 If port 3000 has already been taken, another port will be used.
 Look at the console messages to see which.